 It was originally built as a fort, and the first monarch to use it as a house was Henry I in 1110.
 His grandson, Henry II, converted it into a palace.
 In 1215, King John rode out from Windsor to sign the Magna Carta at nearby Runnymede.
 In 1642, Oliver Cromwell used it as a prison; during the Restoration, Charles II made it more magnificent than ever, adding a new set of State Apartments.
 When Queen Victoria made the castle her official residence, Windsor became the centre of the British Empire.
 Having survived the Second World War and a terrible fire in 1992, the castle remains the town’s crowning glory.

 There is, however, more to Windsor than its imposing stronghold.
-While history lurks around ever cobbled corner, this is a living, breathing town too, just one that barely does a double take when the Queen drives or rides by, or when Prince Philip drives his carriage down the Long Walk.
+While history lurks around ever cobbled corner, this is a living, breathing town too, just one that would barely do a double take when the late Queen drove by in her Land Rover.
+The late Prince Philip also loved Windsor and would regularly drive his carriage down the Long Walk.

 Pedestrianised Peascod Street is the main shopping thoroughfare.
 Nearby, Windsor Royal Shopping arcade occupies the grand Victorian Railway Station, where a purse-destroying gamut of high-end outlets sit amid original 1850s features.
 The bulk of the tourist bustle centres on High Street and Thames Street, which sweeps down past the castle in a tumble of pubs and restaurants towards the River Thames.
 Most of the town's attractions are a short stroll from the castle.